Skip to content

 ❓ Frequently Asked Questions

 CAT 3 is operated by ESA (European Space Agency).
 It is catalogued by the U.S. Space Surveillance Network under NORAD ID 12546.
-You can track CAT 3 in real time on Orbital Radar’s live tracker.
+You can track CAT 3 in real time on Orbital Radar’s live tracker or browse all operators in the operator directory.